Bio

 Today, she is president of her own publishing company, Beau Monde Press (“beautiful world” in French), is a frequent guest on radio and television, and an entertaining professional speaker.

-Born in 1954 in Washington, D.C., she now lives in Baltimore’s Upper Fells Point neighborhood with her Shetland sheepdog and cat.
+Born in 1954 in Washington, D.C., she lived in Baltimore’s Upper Fells Point neighborhood for three decades before moving to the Intermountain West.

 Refreshingly original, Jeannette Belliveau’s presentations are full of great anecdotes, information and insight.